 One of the best things about creating high-ranking YouTube videos without showing your face is that you don’t even need to have a camcorder or video camera.

 All you have to do is invest into one or two programs and you can create cheap, but extremely professional and engaging videos for years to come.
+To keep yourself organized create a PowerPoint presentation regarding the video layout.

 My favorite tools for doing so are: